PerplexFi/sdk/README.md

 import { POOLS, TOKENS } from './constants';

-const token = client.cache.getTokenById(TOKENS.FIRE);
+const fireToken = client.cache.getTokenById(TOKENS.FIRE);
-const quantityIn = decimalToBigInt(0.1, token.denomination);
+const quantityIn = decimalToBigInt(0.1, fireToken.denomination);

-// To use this function, you need to update the reserves first const swapMinOutput = client.getSwapMinOutput({
+// To be able to use `getSwapMinOutput`, you need to update the reserves first await client.updatePoolReserves(POOLS.FIRE_EARTH);
+const swapMinOutput = client.getSwapMinOutput({
     poolId: POOLS.FIRE_EARTH,
-    tokenId: TOKENS.FIRE,
+    tokenId: fireToken.id, // you can of course use `TOKENS.FIRE` aswell
     quantity: quantityIn,
     slippageTolerance: 0.05, // Percentage (eg. 5%)
 });